awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platform-yaml-format.md

 Required\.
 The JSON file containing the settings for *provisioner\-type*\.

 *provisioner\-flavor*
 Optional\.
 The base operating system used for the AMI\.
-One of:
+One of the following:
 amazon \(default\)
 Amazon Linux\.
 If not specified, the latest version of Amazon Linux when the platform is created\.
 ubuntu1604